-

 The lack of an operational optical ground segment is the reason that there are so few optical payloads.
 The lack of optical spacecraft makes it hard to invest into optical ground systems.

+No operational optical network that is available to any mission exists.
+The nucleus network will change this.
 Once the optical market gets enough traction the network can easily be extended around the world and become a high data rate complement to RF networks.
-The network can also be used for future lunar communications.
+The network provides downlink capabilities independent of carrier frequency.

-The optical stations of DLR, ESA and KSAT are all different.
-The Nucleus network is realized by software that interfaces between these heterogenous station towards the KSAT Network Operations Centre.
-Each partner connected to the network is integrated similarly, even KSAT’s own OGS.
-This is to ensure conformity and make growing the network easier in the future.
+The optical stations of DLR, ESA, TNO and KSAT are all different.
+The Nucleus network is realized by software that interfaces between these heterogenous station towards the KSAT Network Operations Center.
+As a result, all four stations can be addressed in the same user-friendly way as any other KSAT antenna.